datumbox/dapi-model-versioning/README.md

    [construct models](https://github.com/datumbox/dapi-model-versioning/blob/main/dapi_lib/models/resnet.py#L19-L43),
    these are not part of the proposal and libraries can adapt them to their needs and current practices.

-### Detailed design
+### Proposal

-#### Proposal: Separate model builder and weight parameter for each model version

-We propose maintaining the existing model builder methods that all Domain libraries support to construct models and use Enum data classes to pass information about the pre-trained weights.
+We propose using separate model builders and a weights parameter for each model version.
+We plan to maintain the existing model builder methods supported by all Domain libraries to construct models and use Enum data classes to pass the information of the pre-trained weights.
 Each model variant will have its own method and weights.
-When BC-breaking changes are introduced we will introduce new methods.
+When BC-breaking changes are necessary, we will introduce new builder methods to keep things BC.

-High-level API pseudocode:
+High-level API implementation in pseudocode:

 ```python
 @dataclass